canonical/kafka-operator/docs/how-to/upgrade.md

 Since the charm's code pins a specific workload version, upgrading the charm's revision may include updates to the operator code and/or a minor workload version upgrade.

-While upgrading a Charmed Apache Kafka cluster, it is essential that no other major operations are triggered the upgrade has completed, including, but not limited to, the following:
+When upgrading a Charmed Apache Kafka cluster, ensure that no other major operations are performed until the upgrade is complete.
+This includes, but is not limited to, the following:

 1. Adding or removing units
 2. Creating or destroying new relations